sbt/website/src/reference/04-Howto/15-Howto-Track-File-Inputs-and-Outputs.md

 ```

 Changes to file outputs, which are gathered with either `foo.outputFiles` or
-`foo.outputFileReport`, do not trigger a re-build.
+`foo.outputFileChanges`, do not trigger a re-build.

 #### Partial pipeline evaluation / error handling